GilShalit/ItemSetLinks-Music/README.md

 ## How Translation Works

 The module automatically displays item set titles in the current page locale.
 Here's how to set up translations:

-### Adding Translations to Item Sets

-1. Go to admin panel → **Item Sets**
-2. Click **Edit** on an item set
-3. For the **Title** field, add translations:
-   - Click the language selector next to the title field
-   - Add the title in each language you support (English, Hebrew, Arabic, etc.)
-4. **Save** the item set
-5. Repeat for all item sets

-**Example:**
-- English: "Recordings"
-- Hebrew: "הקלטות"
-- Arabic: "التسجيلات"

-When a user visits your page in Hebrew, they'll see "הקלטות".
-When they visit in English, they'll see "Recordings".

 ## Styling